 You won’t find any tasting notes for the wines provided from the winery – their philosophy is to let each person taste the wines and make their own decisions on preference, flavors aromas etc – rather than be influenced by provided notes.

 Brian Arden produces a sparkling wine off site from Pinot Noir and Chardonnay – the Kay Rosé – named in memory of Brian’s mother Sharon Kay Harlan.
 Part of the proceeds from the sales of this wine are donated towards cancer research.
-And they also produce a Riesling which stands out because of its bottle – they use the same smoky exterior looking glass that Grey Goose uses.
-Future vintages of this variety will be sourced from the Trefethen Vineyard in Oak Knoll.
+And they also produce a Riesling; the original bottlings of this wine stood out because it was bottled in the same smoky exterior looking glass that Grey Goose uses.

 The 2009 Brian Arden Burton Ranch Zinfandel is an easy drinking non jammy style wine of this varietal.
 The bouquet shows notes of cedar along with sweet (but not overly sweet fruit aromas) – it is soft on the palate, with a rounded mouth feel.
 Both wood and fruit tannins linger on the finish along with a dusty chocolate component.